kubevirt/katacoda-scenarios/kubevirt-migration/step1.md

 `kubectl get vmi`{{execute}}

-You should see something like:
+Once the VM reaches the Running phase, you should see something like:

 ~~~sh
 NAME     AGE   PHASE     IP           NODENAME